File information

 What's this about infighting?

-With the original follower system, followers getting in a fight with followers isn't usually possible but it's quite possible when using multi-follower mods.
-As the player, you can accidentally hit a follower a few times before they turn hostile and dismiss themselves while fighting you.
-Infighting controls allow you to determine how each follower reacts in these situations, you can make them very passive or have them remain your follower and still fight with you.
-If you do opt to have infighting occur, you can also use an MFF-specific calming power to tell followers to stand down.
+With the default follower system, followers getting in a fight with followers isn't usually possible, because you can only have one follower and one animal, but it's quite possible when using multi-follower mods.
+As the player, you can accidentally hit a follower a few times before they turn hostile and dismiss themselves to fight you.
+Your followers can hit other followers, causing infighting between them.
+Infighting controls allow you to determine how each follower reacts in these situations.

 What is a hidden bow?

-The original follower system provides followers with a hidden bow because the game is usually full of dragon fights.
-The bow is hidden from the follower's inventory screen and is removed upon dismissal.
+The default follower system provides followers with a hidden bow, because the game has flying enemies like dragons.
+The bow is hidden from the follower's inventory screen upon viewing so the player can't remove it from them that way, and it's to be removed upon dismissal.

 - Known Issues -

-+ When restarting the framework, followers freeze until restarting has completed.
-This is intentional and disables AI related issues caused by restarting.
++ When choosing restart, followers freeze until it has completed.
+It blocks AI related issues from restart.

 + Follower dialogue on animals, who are technically NPCs IE. Chickens, suddenly stops working.
-I'm still looking into the fix for this, reload or use the control powers.
+I haven't found a fix, use control shouts as a work-around.

-+ Followers are really slow at mounting their horse/mount at times.
-The mounting action just works this way by default and seems to be related to navigation pathing.
++ Followers are really slow at getting on their mount sometimes.
+The mounting action just works this way by default, it seems to be related to their pathing.

-+ Paying off bounty alters friendly-fire reaction (not caused by MFF)
++ Paying off a bounty alters friendly-fire reactions (this is not caused by MFF)

-+ femalecoward voice is inconsistent (Bethesda made this voice with 2 different VA)
++ femalecoward voice is inconsistent.
+Bethesda made this voice-type with 2 different voices, so characters who sound different share one voice-type.

-+ maleslycynical voice is inconsistent (Bethesda made this voice with 2 different VA)
++ maleslycynical voice is inconsistent.
+Bethesda made this voice-type with 2 different voices, so characters who sound different share one voice-type.

 + NPC type (non-followers) inconsistently auto-vanish after waiting for 2 in-game weeks